 Like some other vaccines, levels of protection may begin to wane over time.
-This booster dose will help extend the protection you gained from your first 2 doses and give you longer term protection.
 The booster will help to reduce the risk of you needing admission to hospital due to COVID-19 infection this winter.
+Protection against severe disease from the first 2 doses seems to decline very slowly.
+Boosting your immunity should help to extend your protection into next year and may give broader protection against new variants.